-Here are links to highlights from three of the RAS Photographic Collections.:
+Here are links to highlights from some of the RAS Photographic Collections.:

 We have two reels of film in the RAS Collections.
 They show Reginald Campbell Thompson’s excavations in Iraq.
 They have been digitised and are available to view here along with more information about the footage.